A newly-proposed protocol could reduce the “transaction bandwidth” used up by bitcoin nodes by up to 75%.

 Erlay is a big deal as it DRASTICALLY reduces bandwidth requirements of running a full bitcoin node compared to the current flooding approach.
 Bandwidth no longer scales linearly with peer count, decreasing the cost of running well-connected nodes.

-With security comes better trust of the network and seems like Bitcoin is unstoppable on its run to the moon.
+With security comes the better trust of the network and seems like Bitcoin is unstoppable on its run to the moon.